- What is EMS?

 - Is 18 years of age or older

-- Successfully completes a PA approved EMT-Paramedic Training Course
+- Successfully completes a PA approved Paramedic Training Course

-- Successfully completes an EMT-Paramedic National Registry Practical Skills Examination
+- Successfully completes an Paramedic National Registry Practical Skills Examination

-- Successfully completes an the EMT-Paramedic National Registry Written Examination
+- Successfully completes an the Paramedic National Registry Written Examination

-- After successful completion a PA EMT-Paramedic Certification will be issued
+- After successful completion a PA Paramedic Certification will be issued

-- PA EMT-Paramedic certification is a permanent certification.
+- PA Paramedic certification is valid for a two-year period.

 - The PA Department of Health will recognize as a pre-hospital registered nurse, a registered nurse who meets the following requirements: